marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ```
 The lines of code we want to inspect here relate to the specifics for setup frame authentication metadata:

-1) Requester needs to know how to encode our `SIMPLE` v0 authentication metadata
+1) Requester needs to know how to encode our `SIMPLE` authentication metadata.
-2) Which needs to be registered as an encoder in Spring's [RSocketStrategies]()
+2) Which needs to be registered as an encoder in Spring's [RSocketStrategies]().
-3) Provide the credentials going into setup with the `setupMetdata` method on supported `RSocketbuilder.Builder`s
+3) Then use `setupMetadata` to encode credentials going into the setup frame.

-Additionally, we may not want to secure the SETUP portion.
-Lets create a method that returns a authentication-less requester.
+Next, need a non-authenticated setup requester:

 ```kotlin
     open fun requester(): RSocketRequester =